AvantSwift-Solutions/eportfolio-website/README.md

 ## 5. Documentation Overview

-Include:
+The following documents can be found in the `docs` folder:

+- 4+1 Architecture View Model
-- Code coverage report
+- Code Coverage Report
-- User stories
-- Requirement docs
-- 4+1 architecture
+- Requirements Document
-- Unit testing
+- User Stories

-- E2E and UAT
+If you would like to see all of the product's documentation and artefact, please refer to our [Confluence](<https://avantswiftsolutions.atlassian.net/wiki/spaces/SD/overview>).

 ## 6. FAQ